MycoMatics/eNano/README.md

                - vsearch chimera filtering with uchime_denovo or uchime_ref
                - vsearch retrieve taxonomy with sintax from database fasta file
                - vsearch creates a match_list which can be used in LULU for curating OTU table
-            4) uses match_list from step 3 to perform lulu curation of OTU table - outputted in the main folder.
-               - runs mumu using otu-table and match list
-               - join curated otu-table with taxonomy table
-            5) uses OTU table from 3 and/or LULU-curated table from step 4 to construct a table aggregated at the species-level - outputted in the main folder.
+            4) uses OTU table from 3 to construct a table aggregated at the species-level - outputted in the main folder.
                - runs python
                  + takes OTU_TAX table and if present OTU_LULU table
                  + filters on sintax confindence and abundance